linode/apl-core/README.md

 ## About Otomi

-Otomi is a Kubernetes Applications and add-ons Configuration Platform:
+Otomi is a Kubernetes Applications Configuration & Automation Platform.

-- Install all your favorite Kubernetes apps and add-ons in one run
+- Install all your favorite Kubernetes apps in one run
+- Unified user experience
-- All apps and add-ons are pre-configured based on sane defaults
+- All apps and are pre-configured based on sane default
+- All integrated apps work in tandem
 - Turn apps on/off to create your ideal suite of apps
 - Self-service features to utilize all integrated apps
 - Adjust the configuration of all integrated apps based on Configuration as Code
-- Out-of-the-box experience
+- Works out-of-the-box
 - One UI to access all apps and self-service features
 - Kubernetes-native: Install Otomi on any Kubernetes cluster in any cloud or on-prem
-- Over 30 pre-configured and integrated apps and add-ons for Kubernetes
+- Over 20 pre-configured and integrated apps for Kubernetes

 <p align="center"><img src="https://github.com/redkubes/otomi-core/blob/master/docs/img/platform-apps.png" width="100%" align="center" alt="Otomi platform apps"></p>